trendoman/Midware/tags-reference/break.md

 End of story.
 ```

 **Note:** 'cms:break' effect kicks in *after* the HTML for the wrapping (parent) condition has been evaluated and output generated.
-Breaking *will not* happen immediately.<br>
+Breaking *will not* happen immediately.
 The next 'cms:if' condition will have an effect of break in fullest, hence the 'story ends' right there, before the 'new beginning'.

 As **each** helps iterate possibly large arrays, texts, comma-separated strings, sets of numbers, etc &ndash; **break** will help simplify conditioning and will save execution time preventing unnecessary iterations.